The Train (1964 film): Production

 Frankenheimer inherited the film from another director, Arthur Penn.
-Lancaster fired Penn after three days of filming in France, and asked Frankenheimer to assume the role of director.
-Penn envisioned a more intimate film that would muse on the role art played in Lancaster's character, and why he would risk his life to save the country's great art from the Nazis.
+Lancaster fired Penn after three days of filming in France, and asked Frankenheimer to assume the director role.
+Penn envisioned a more intimate film that would muse on the role art played in Lancaster's character and why he would risk his life to save the country's great art from the Nazis.
 He did not intend to give much focus to the mechanics of the train operation itself.
-But Lancaster wanted more emphasis on action to ensure that the film would be a hit, after the failure of his film The Leopard.
+But Lancaster wanted more emphasis on action to ensure that the film would be a hit after the failure of his film The Leopard.

 The production was shut down briefly while the script was rewritten, and the budget doubled.
 As he recounts in the Champlin book, Frankenheimer used the production's desperation to his advantage in negotiations.
-He demanded and was given the following: his name was made part of the title, "John Frankenheimer's The Train"; the French co-director, demanded by French tax laws, was not allowed to ever set foot on set; he was given total final cut; and a Ferrari.
+He demanded and was given the following: his name was made part of the title, "John Frankenheimer's The Train"; the French co-director, demanded by French tax laws, was not allowed ever to set foot on set; he was given total final cut; and a Ferrari.
 Much of the film was shot on location.

 The Train contains multiple real train wrecks.
 The Allied bombing of a rail yard was accomplished with real dynamite, as the French rail authority needed to enlarge the track gauge.
-This can be observed by the shockwaves travelling through the ground during the action sequence.
-Producers realized after filming that the story needed another action scene and reassembled some of the cast for a Spitfire attack scene that was inserted into the first third of the film.
+This can be observed by the shockwaves traveling through the ground during the action sequence.
+Producers realized after filming that the story needed another action scene and reassembled some of the cast for a Spitfire attack scene inserted into the first third of the film.
 French Armée de l'Air Douglas A-26 Invaders are also seen later in the film.

-The film includes a number of sequences involving long tracking shots and wide-angle lenses, with deep focus photography.
-Noteworthy tracking shots include: